 FPA has appointed Laura Davitt as its H&S Officer.
 The H&S Officer will keep an overall watch on the policies set out below, and will help us to maintain proper standards.

 FPA’s staffing will help the H&S Officer as the need arises.
 Those helpers may receive special instructions or training, and may deputise for the H&S Officer.

-We ask that staffing provide us with any information that they feel may be relevant to the health and safety of themselves or others.
-For example FPA should be made aware of any disability, illness or pregnancy (this information will be treated as confidential unless indicated otherwise by the member).
+We ask that staff provide us with any information that they feel may be relevant to the health and safety of themselves or others.
+For example, FPA should be made aware of any disability, illness or pregnancy (this information will be treated as confidential unless indicated otherwise by the member).
 The opportunity to do so is in the employment contract.

 Due to the nature of some productions, especially when a historical context is relevant, glasses or other aids may require special consideration.
 A member should raise any special requirements with the director of the show.